ymunemasa/data-tutorials/builder/config/_tutorials/hortonworks/hdp/hdp-2.5/visualizing-website-clickstream-data/tutorial-0.md

 title: How to Visualize Website Clickstream Data
 tutorial-id: 250
 platform: hdp-2.5.0
-components: [ambari, hive, hdfs, zeppelin]
+tags: [ambari, hive, hdfs, zeppelin]
 ---

 # How to Visualize and Analyze Website Clickstream Data